nla/nla-music-android/README.md

 Dependencies
 ============
-Even though the application has been migrated into Gradle it's worh noting the following libraries and dependencies:
+Even though the application has been migrated into Gradle it's worth noting the following libraries and dependencies:

 * Forte/libs/universal-image-loader - https://github.com/nostra13/Android-Universal-Image-Loader
 * https://github.com/jgilfelt/android-sqlite-asset-helper - Used for the database related things.
 Now a gradle dependency.